MosabAboidrees/Nubia-Bench---Portfolio-Project/README.md

 # Nubia Bench

-A culturally inspired coding school platform that blends modern functionality with the rich heritage of the Nubian civilization.
-The platform enables teachers to create and manage courses and tasks, while students can submit their assignments and receive instant feedback.
+Nubia Bench is an innovative coding school platform, seamlessly integrating modern educational tools with the cultural richness of the Nubian civilization.
+Designed toempower both educators and students, this platform allows teachers to efficiently create and manage courses, while providing students with an intuitive environment tosubmit assignments and receive immediate feedback.

 ## Team Members
 - Mosab Aboidrees Altraifi Yousif
 - Mohamedalfateh T. M. SAEED
-- Azza Omer Mohamed

 ## Features